OracleCPS/GG4BigData/CloudWorkshop_GG4BD_500.md

 ![](images/500/image100_1.png)

-Please refer to Lab 400 for more information.
+Please refer to Lab 400 for more information

 2. Add the replicat with the below commands.